Aveglia/vAMPirus/docs/HelpDocumentation.md

         --skipAdapterRemoval            Set this option to skip adapter removal in the pipeline

-        --skipPrimerRemoval             Set this option to skup Skip primer removal process
+        --skipPrimerRemoval             Set this option to skip primer removal process

+        --skipMerging                   Set this option to skip read merging

         --skipAminoTyping               Set this option to skip AminoTyping processes

         --skipTaxonomy                  Set this option to skip taxonomy assignment processes

         --skipPhylogeny                 Set this option to skip phylogeny processes

+        --skipEMBOSS                    Set this option to skip EMBOSS processes

+        --skipReport                    Set this option to skip html report generation

 **NOTE** Most opitons below can be set using the configuration file (vampirus.config) to avoid a lengthy launch command.